wunderwuzzi23/blog/content/posts/2022/flipper-zero-intro.md

 The first feature I investigated was the NFC capabilities by testing the following devices:

 1. Physical Card - wow, I can see my credit card numbers!
-2. Apple Watch - wow, I can see my credit card numbers!
+2. Apple Watch - wow, I can see card numbers!
 3. Airtags - was able to read the Device ID
 4. Ski-passes and random other things - grabs NFC UID without issues